mikr13/system-design-interview/README.md

 Database design involves choosing the right database type and structure.
 Consider:

-* **Types**: SQL vs. NoSQL databases (e.g., relational vs. document or column-based).
+* Types: SQL vs. NoSQL databases (e.g., relational vs. document or column-based).
-* **Replication**: Master-slave replication or multi-master replication to ensure availability.
+* Replication: Master-slave replication or multi-master replication to ensure availability.
-* **Data locality**: Choosing appropriate storage regions to minimize latency for geographically distributed users.
+* Data locality: Choosing appropriate storage regions to minimize latency for geographically distributed users.
 * CAP Theorem: The CAP theorem states that a distributed system can provide only two of the following three guarantees at any given time:
   * Consistency (C): All nodes see the same data at the same time.
   * Availability (A): Every request receives a response (success/failure), even if some of the system nodes are down.